shreethaanu/shreethaanu/README.md

 Hey 👋🏻,

 I am ShreeThaanu, Design Technologist from India 🇮🇳 .
-I am interested in, write about and develop (web & mobile applications) for and with JavaScript, swift, ReactJS and python.
+I am interested in, write about and develop (mobile & web applications) with swift, ReactJS, JavaScript and python.

 You can see what I am currently up to on [strlabz.com][1].